Hufeisen2/Hufeisen2/README.md

 # 💫 About Me:
-🔭 I’m currently working on jda-boot: https://github.com/swiftbytede/jda-boot<br>👨‍💻 All of my projects are available at https://github.com/Hufeisen-Games<br>📫 How to reach me: hufeisen@hufeisen-games.de
+🔭 I’m currently working on jda-boot: https://github.com/swiftbytede/jda-boot<br>👨‍💻 Most of my projects are available at https://github.com/Hufeisen-Games and https://github.com/swiftbytegbr.<br>📫 How to reach me: hufeisen@hufeisen-games.de

 # 💻 Tech Stack: